hotelcurtains/CS382/notes/notes.md

 - this happens because the hardware has no concept of variables and boundaries. it just reads what it sees
 - assembly is the closest you can get to just manipulating hardware
 - languages like python don't even allow this, others will complain, C doesn't care

+# 9/17 lab
+- you can downcast with truncation
+- you can upcast but it will include garbage
+-